PIT-Solutions-Private-Limited/pits_tagcloud/Documentation/Introduction/Index.rst

 The Tag cloud can be made colourful and attractive.
 The weight of manually added tags can be specified for each tag.
 Whereas the weight (font-size) for tags from tables is generated automatically according to its number of occurances in the respective tables.

+You can insert multiple tag clouds in a page.

 The extension uses tagCanvas for rendering animated tags.